 In general, we recommend that the properties of your instance template be as explicit and deterministic as possible.
 If you employ startup scripts in your instance templates that install or use third-party services, make sure that these scripts provide explicit information, such as the version of app to install.
 Compute Engine can only rely on information defined in the template and has no control over referenced third-party services.
 If your template is too vague, your instance template might behave unexpectedly.

 For example, consider the following command to create an instance template with a startup script that installs apache2 and uses a file that is hosted on an external server:

 gcloud compute instance-templates create example-template-with-startup \ --image-family debian-9 \ --image-project debian-cloud \ --metadata startup-script='#! /bin/bash sudo apt install -y apache2 scp email@example.com:index.php /var/www/'

 There are two potential issues with this startup script:

 - The script does not explicitly define which version of apache2 to install,

 and relies on the current version available in the

 - The script relies on a file hosted on a third-party that isn't versioned and could have been changed since the last time the instance template was used.

-If you use an autoscaler, a non-deterministic instance template could cause your autoscaler to add new instances to a managed instance group with a different configuration, such as a different version of apache2.
+If you use an autoscaler, a non-deterministic instance template can cause your autoscaler to add new instances to a managed instance group with a different configuration, such as a different version of apache2.

-Similarly, if you applied this template to a managed instance group, updated the group to a different template using the Instance Group Updater service, and then decided to rollback to the previous template, you might end up with instances using a different version of apache2 or index.php file than before the update, because your instances would always fetch the most recent version at startup.
+Similarly, if you applied this template to a managed instance group, updated the group to a different template service, and then decided to roll back to the previous template, you might end up with instances that use a different version of apache2 or index.php file than before the update because your instances would always fetch the most recent version at startup.